-The County Council licence, which enables the Parish Council to maintain this pond is valid until 31 December 2020.
+The County Council licence, which enables the Parish Council to maintain this pond was valid until 31 December 2020.
+Worplesdon Parish Council is currently seeking to obtain a further ten-year licence in order that it can continue to maintain the pond.

-The Parish Council had applied to the County Council for an asset transfer of the pond, but this proposal has been abandoned by the Parish Council due to complications i.e. de-silting of the pond (due to the presence of Great Crested Newts) and maintenance of the track which the County Council wished to transfer to the Parish Council in addition to the pond.
+The Parish Council had applied to the County Council for an asset transfer of the pond, but this proposal was abandoned by the Parish Council due to complications i.e. de-silting of the pond (due to the presence of Great Crested Newts) and maintenance of the track which the County Council wished to transfer to the Parish Council in addition to the pond.